Renew a Green Card

 Note: If you are a conditional resident and your status is expiring, these instructions do not apply to you.
 In that case, you must use Form I-751, Petition to Remove the Conditions on Residence, to apply to remove the conditions on your permanent resident status.
 For more information, see our Conditional Permanent Residence webpage.

 You may check the status of your application online at My Case Status.
 Please remember that an e-filed receipt number may not be available through “My Case Status” for 72 hours.
-If you have immigration-related questions, you may call the USCIS National Customer Service Center (NCSC) at 1-800-375-5283.
+If you have immigration-related questions, you may call the USCIS Contact Center at 800-375-5283.
+For people who are deaf, hard of hearing or have a speech disability: TTY 800-767-1833.
 You should be prepared to provide the USCIS staff with specific information about your application, such as your receipt number, Alien Registration Number, name and date of birth.

 If your application for renewing your green card is denied, you will receive a letter that will tell you why the application was denied.
 You will not be allowed to appeal a negative decision.
 However, you may submit a motion to reopen or a motion to reconsider with the same office that made the unfavorable decision.
 By filing such a motion, you may ask the USCIS office to reexamine or reconsider its decision.